Geoff1900/Geoff1900.github.io-handbook/docs/plan-your-work/how-to-write-a-solution-architecture.md

 ---
-title: how to write a Solutions Architecture
+title: How to write a Solutions Architecture
-description: advice onhow to prepare a solutons architecture in a solutions architecture document
+description: Advice on how to prepare a solutions architecture document
 group: plan-your-work
 ---